-- 60. Large tracts of fertile land, particularly in the Vojvodina region, favorable climate conditions, favorable trade agreements and above all a long tradition of agricultural competitiveness and deep linkages of Serbia's population (both rural and urban) to land, put the agri-food system as much into the context of quality economic growth (SDG 8) as within the issues treated by SDG 2.
+- 59. Large tracts of fertile land, particularly in the Vojvodina region, favorable climate conditions, favorable trade agreements and above all a long tradition of agricultural competitiveness and deep linkages of Serbia's population (both rural and urban) to land, put the agri-food system as much into the context of quality economic growth (SDG 8) as within the issues treated by SDG 2.
 The agrifood system has a two-prong potential, reflecting the strong duality currently present in the system.
 One is to contribute to the substantial acceleration of economic growth (SDG Target 8.1 and SDG Target 8.2) through the further intensification and modernization of significant segments of agriculture and agribusiness (SDG Target 9.2 and SDG Target 9.3), while paying attention to at the outset mainstreaming greater sustainable production and consumption practices (SDG 12).
 The other is to substantially contribute to quality employment growth, and poverty reduction by increasing the productivity of small-scale food producers (SDG Target 2.3), and possibly additionally contributing to this target and the income-generating power of small-scale producers by promoting sustainable, including organic, production practices (SDG Target 2.4).
-Access to land in Serbia is very broad, and while poverty is higher in rural areas, hunger and malnutrition are less a result of agricultural characteristics than operation of social safety nets and the health system, under which we treat them64.
-In fact, it is the fragmentation and underutilization of land, and the fragmentation of processing, accompanied by the low density and small size of market intermediators, that present the largest challenges to the growth of the sector. - 61.
+Access to land in Serbia is very broad, and while poverty is higher in rural areas, hunger and malnutrition are less a result of agricultural characteristics than operation of social safety nets and the health system, under which we treat them.
+In fact, it is the fragmentation and underutilization of land, and the fragmentation of processing, accompanied by the low density and small size of market intermediators, that present the largest challenges to the growth of the sector. - 60.
 The agrifood sector is more important to Serbia's economy than in any other European country, and in terms of net export value, Serbia is ranked 9th (out of 36 countries and 13 net food exporters in total) in Europe.
-Agriculture and food processing contribute 10.4% of GDP and represents the most important sector in Serbia's economy in terms of value added.
-In addition, it formally employs 120k, and over 600k in total (formally and informally), a quarter of the total employed 65.
-Serbia has been a net exporter of food for many years.
-It exports primary agricultural products, processed food, beverages and tobacco products.
-These together account for 19 percent of total exports of goods in 2016, and have shown a tendency of strong competitiveness in recent years, expanding by 960 million EUR, 45% of it due to new market share. - 62.
-This large role reflects both a relatively large endowment and potential, and the incomplete urbanization and modernization of the country.
-Compared to the EU 28 average, Serbia has 37% more of cultivated land per capita and almost three to four times more than needed for the population's food security.
-However, still 40% of Serbia's population live in rural areas, and agrifood
+Agriculture and food processing contribute 13.3% of GVA and represents the most important sector in Serbia's economy in terms of value added.
+In addition, it formally employs 120k, and over 600k in total (formally and informally), a quarter of the total employed (graph 10).